Julia Ogden

 Recommended with Reservations

-Fromm Gold dry cat food receives the Cat Food Advisor rating, 3 stars.
+Fromm Gold dry product range is made of four recipes which all receive the Cat Food Advisor rating, 3 stars.

 This dry food includes good quality meat sources as the first ingredient in every recipe.
 However, some recipes do contain controversial ingredients like tomato pomace and dried yeast.
 The carbohydrate content is higher than average, hence our 3-star rating.